How the technology landscape has evolved and what it needs to do to keep up with the change

 Post-1991, the information technology (IT) and Business Process Outsourcing (BPO) industries became the go-to places for youth in India looking for a better life.

-The industry needed to hire thousands year after year to cater to the rising outsourcing demands.
+The industry needed to hire thousands of year after year to cater to the rising outsourcing demands.

 This economic transformation meant Indians could look beyond public sector, banking, and civil service jobs.
 A white-collar revolution caught the imagination of the world, so much so that India became the fastest-growing economy globally.